swarajitroy/CKS/supply_chain_security/A01_reduce_base_image_footprint.md

 ```

-## The image without Multistate build
+## The image without Multistage build
 ---

 ```